A1.29: Physical states and sensations

 Mijn ... draagt een ketting om haar nek.

-(My sister wears a necklace around her neck.)
+(My sister is wearing a necklace around her neck.)

 2. Jas: